 |GSWS 0550||Sex and Sexualities||3|

-Students are advised to take all three (3) core courses to cover the key areas represented by the program (in which case one course counts as an elective, below).
+Students are advised to take all four core courses to cover the key areas represented by the program (in which case two of these courses will count towards the program electives),

 Electives: (9 Credits)

 Three elective courses must be taken from at least two different academic departments (GSWS can count as one of these 2 departments).
 Courses must be approved for GSWS credit (consult Pitt's Course Catalog for current listings).
 Some approved courses are:

 |ADMJ 1242||Gender, Race, Class and Crime (#)||3|